sugapriyan07/INTERNSHIP-2/README.md

 ## Contributing

-Feel free to open issues or pull requests.
+Open issues or pull requests.
 For local changes, create a branch, commit, and push to your fork or a feature branch.

 ## License

-This project does not include a license file — add one if you plan to open-source this repository.
+Add a `LICENSE` file if you plan to open-source this repository (for example, the MIT license).
+- Vite